lilianabraescu/Getting-and-Cleaning-Data-Course-Project/README.md

 Starting from the “Human Activity Recognition Using Smartphones Data Set” (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), student should demonstrate ability to collect, work with and clean data set.
 For this aim, the R script “run_analysis.R” was created to perform data preparation, as well as the five steps required in the project course definition:

-(i)	Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.

-(ii)	Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.

-(iii)	Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set

-(iv)	Appropriately labels the data set with descriptive activity names.
+4. Appropriately labels the data set with descriptive activity names.

-(v)	Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Data Preparation
 #### Download the dataset